HybrydaStrabel/hybryda-ixai-start/EN/spec_model_mind.md

 **classical binary models (true–false)** are too rigid to grasp the complexity of reality.

-HYBRID doesn’t offer *ultimate truth*.
+HYBRYDA doesn’t offer *ultimate truth*.
 But it declares **readiness for honest unknowing** — and **gradual, reflective, non-authoritarian understanding**.